prabhas2002/DeepTraffic/README.md

 # DeepTraffic

-The DeepTraffic repository encompasses object detection and object tracking folders, featuring various algorithms and resources for traffic flow prediction and optimization.
+The DeepTraffic repository encompasses object detection and object tracking folders, featuring various algorithms and resources for traffic flow prediction and optimization and Vehicle Tracking.

 ##